chukjosh/chukjosh/README.md

 I'm a **Computer Scientist | AI & ML Software Engineer** based in Lagos State, Nigeria.

 With experience in **AI/ML Engineering, Full Stack Development, Web, Mobile and Desktop App Development**, I strive to build innovative solutions that help individuals, businesses, and companies grow.
-I've worked on projects in education, real estate, and spiritual community platforms.
+I've worked on projects in education, real estate, B2B/B2C, finance, healthcare and spiritual community platforms.

 Let's collaborate and bring your ideas to life!